 Haburas-Sare is typical of rural East Timor where agriculture dominates the economy.
 Like most Timorese farmers, Calisto and Francisca are subsistence farmers who grow food to feed their family.

-Calisto and Francisca, along with 40 other farmers in their community, have started to turn their lives around by joining a farmer co-operative – a movement established by Oxfam’s partner MCE-A.
+Calisto and Francisca, along with 40 other farmers in their community, turned their lives around when they joined a farmer co-operative – a movement established by Oxfam’s then partner MCE-A.

 Before joining the co-operative, Calisto and Francisca rarely had anything left over to sell.
 Their average harvest was small, hampered by poor-quality seeds, infertile soil and erratic weather.